Treehouse of Horror III: "Clown Without Pity"

-King Homer
+"King Homer"

-Grampa takes over in telling a story in a parody of the 1933 King Kong film, Marge joins Mr. Burns (as a parody of Carl Denham) and Smithers (as a parody of Jack Driscoll) on an expedition to Ape Island to find the legendary King Homer.
-After landing on the island, Mr. Burns, Smithers, and Marge stealthily approach a native tribe, but when they are spotted due to Marge's hair protruding over the bushes, she is kidnapped and tied to a post as an offering for King Homer, who is summoned by the sound of drums.
-Marge is initially terrified but sees the friendly side of Homer when he is attracted to Marge's perfume, and the two form a friendship.
+In Grampa's story, "King Homer", inspired by Grampa watching lots of movies, Marge joins Mr. Burns and Mr. Smithers on an expedition to Ape Island as bait for the legendary giant ape King Homer in 1936.
+The natives of Ape Island capture Marge and tie her to a post as an offering for King Homer, who is summoned by the sound of drums.
+Marge is initially terrified but sees the friendly side of Homer, and the two form a friendship.
 Nonetheless, Mr. Burns is determined to capture King Homer and Smithers knocks Homer unconscious with a gas bomb.

-Returning to New York, the group display King Homer at a Broadway theatre.
+Returning to Springfield, the group display King Homer at a theater.
 The photographers' flashes enrage King Homer, who breaks free from his restraints.
-He abducts Marge and attempts to climb the Empire State Building, but is unable to get past the second story of the building and collapses in exhaustion.
+He abducts Marge and attempts to climb a skyscraper, but is unable to get past the second story of the building and collapses in exhaustion.
 In the end, King Homer and Marge get married.

-Dial "Z" for Zombies
+"Dial 'Z' for Zombies"

-In a parody of Return of the Living Dead, Bart finds a book of black magic in Springfield Elementary Library when he is asked to write a book report for class.
-That night, when Lisa reminisces about the family's dead cat, Snowball I, Bart suggests that he could use a spell from the book to resurrect Snowball.
-At the Springfield pet cemetery with Lisa, Bart utters an incantation, but accidentally reanimates corpses from the nearby human cemetery instead.
+In Bart's story, "Dial 'Z' for Zombies", Bart finds a book of black magic in Springfield Elementary Library when he is asked to write a book report for class.
+That night, he tries to resurrect the family's dead cat, Snowball I, but accidentally reanimates corpses from the nearby human cemetery instead.
 The zombies terrorize Springfield, turning many people into zombies.

-Meanwhile, the Simpson family has barricaded all the doors and windows except for the back door, which Homer forgot to do.
-Several zombies break into the house: Homer sacrifices himself to give the others time to escape, but the zombies leave him when they realize he does not have enough brains for them to eat.
-Lisa realizes that the school library must have a book that can reverse the spell.
-The Simpsons arrive at the Springfield Elementary Library and Bart casts the appropriate counter-spell, causing all zombies to return to their graves.
+Aided by Homer wielding a shotgun, Lisa and Bart find a book at the library to cast the appropriate counter-spell, causing all of the zombies to return to their graves.